 Portakabin: n a sort of prefabricated hut, most often used as temporary offices on a building-site.
 A portable cabin, if you will.
 Portakabin is a U.K. trademark.

 posh: adj upper-class.
 Your aunt Mabel might be posh because she lives in a large country house, or your dad’s new Mercedes might have seemed a little bit too posh for him.
 It’s not rude, but it’s not really particularly complimentary either.
-The term originates from the acronym “Port Out, Starboard Home,” which referred to customers travelling on boats between the U.K. and India who had chosen to have the more expensive shaded berths on both the outward and return journeys. posh wank masturbation performed whilst wearing a condom (male-specific, one would imagine).
+The term probably comes from the Romani word, “posh”, meaning “half” (and used to refer to half a crown, a substantial sum of money at one point). posh wank masturbation performed whilst wearing a condom (male-specific, one would imagine).

 post: n, v mail.
 Brits don’t mail things, they post them.
 Their mail is delivered by a postman (one word).
 And, umm, he works for an organisation called the Royal Mail.
 It’s pretty much the reverse of how these two words are used in America.